ankitsultana/blog/_posts/2018-06-12-flows-and-theorems.markdown

 **Solution:**

-Build a graph, with one partite on left side, and the other on the right side.
+Build a graph, with one part on the left side, and the other on the right side.

 Add an edge between every edge on the left and every edge on the right, with capacity equal to the associated weight of the node on the left side.